luxe/unilang/README.md

 Unilang and its conceptual model are placed above these high level languages.
 ![software engineering language abstraction with unilang placed at the top](.readme/language-abstraction.png "test")

+## The structure of language
+Many programming languages represent their syntatic input as a tree.
+Other languages like lisp and its dialects represent input as a list.
+Unilang uses a specifically composed abstract data types.

 ## Guiding Principles

 #### 1. Syntax